carpeliam/at-journal-2024/src/entries/at-day-46-lamberts-meadow-shelter-to-fullhardt-knob-shelter.md

 ---
-title: "AT Day 46: Lamberts Meadow Shelter to Fullhardt Knob Shelter"
+day: 46
-date: 2024-05-18
+date: 2024-05-18T00:00:00.000Z
+dateStr: 5/18/2024
 location: Lamberts Meadow Shelter
+destination: Fullhardt Knob Shelter
 start: 721.2
 end: 735.6
-miles: 14.4
 sleep: Shelter
 mood: 🙂
+title: "AT Day 46: Lamberts Meadow Shelter to Fullhardt Knob Shelter"
+sleepScore: 73
+garminFeedback: READY_FOR_THE_DAY
+recoveryTime: 130
+recoveryTimeFactorFeedback: GOOD
+sleepHistoryFactorFeedback: MODERATE
+trainingReadiness: 72
 ---
 I resupplied in Daleville today.
 The walk into town was a strange one.
 There's a new development going up right where the trail meets the highway, and a whole ton of deer that just watched me walk by.
 It'll be strange, I think, when these houses are finished and have people living in them, but then again I guess it was strange to be walking by peoples' houses in Damascus too.
 I didn't have to hitch or anything into town, as the Kroger's was only a half mile or so on the road, though it wasn't the most peaceful road walk.
 The shopping area had a Kroger's, a barbecue spot, a cafe, and a Wendy's (and a Bojangles, but I didn't, even if it's more local).
 I made sure to get breakfast before resupply.
 I'm still trying to figure out how much food to buy - it seems as though the amount of calories that will fit in my bag is not enough calories to keep me from losing weight.
 At the cafe, I asked the woman behind the counter whether she could make an affogato - she didn't know what it was, but when I told her that I think it's just espresso plus ice cream, she said that could make both of those things!
 So, I had my first affogato on trail today!